buildfoundation/mainframer/README.md

 Guys from [@elpassion](https://github.com/elpassion) maintain [IntelliJ Plugin for Mainframer](https://github.com/elpassion/mainframer-intellij-plugin) that makes integration of Mainframer with any IntelliJ project better.

 We highly recommend the plugin if you use IntelliJ with Mainframer!

+## 3rd-party Mainframer analogue for Gradle

+[Mirakle](https://github.com/Instamotor-Labs/mirakle) is a Gradle plugin which does the same as Mainframer, but works seamlessly with Gradle build system and doesn't require a plugin for IntelliJ or Android Studio.

+If you tied to use of Gradle you may find it more convenient to integrate Mirakle to your workflow.

 ### How to Run Tests (for contributors)